OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 ## 3.1.
 Runtime model poisoning (manipulating the model itself or its input/output logic)
 Impact: see Broad model poisoning
 This threat refers to manipulating behaviour of the model by manipulating the parameters in the model itself in the live system (i.e. the representation of the regularities that the training process has extracted for the model to use in its task. e.g. neural network weights.
-Alternatively, the model input our output logic can be compromnised to change model behaviour or deny its service.
+Alternatively, the model input or output logic can be compromnised to change model behaviour or deny its service.

 --------------------------------------
 ## 3.2.
 Runtime model theft (manipulating the model itself or its input/output logic)